SowmyaDhanapal/glow/lib/Backends/MetaWareNN/Docker/README.md

         * `ninja all`

 ### To run the Inference
-Note: Changes in the Glow source code needs the last command (`ninja all`) of step 4. to rebuild the code
+Note: Changes in the Glow source code needs the last step 4. command `ninja all` to rebuild the code
  * #### To Load MetaWareNN Executable Graph in Shared Memory [Default flow]
    1. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/executable_network/metawarenn_executable_graph.cc" with path to store the MWNNExecutableNetwork.bin in line no: 401 & line no: 414
    2. Update the "/glow/lib/Backends/MetaWareNN/metawarenn_lib/mwnn_inference_api/mwnn_inference_api.cc" file with saved file path of MWNNExecutableNetwork.bin in line no: 51